Vincit/objection.js/doc/includes/API.md

 deletes the join column from the join table.
 For other relation types this sets the join columns to null.

+Note that, unlike for `relate`, you shouldn't pass arguments for the `unrelate` method.
+Use `unrelate` like `delete` and filter the rows using the returned query builder.

 ##### Return value

 Type|Description